Obsidian-TTRPG-Community/Pathfinder-2e-Remaster-SRD-Markdown/README.md

 # Pathfinder-2e-Remaster-SRD-Markdown
 This is a place for Pathfinder 2e Remaster Community Use content to be hosted in Markdown format for Obsidian.md
+- Data is being sourced from Foundry VTT.
+- Where something has been renamed, the original name has been added as an Alias.
+This should allow you to reference the original or new name for the item.
+ - Example: [[Summon Undead|Animate Dead]] This will link to the new name of Summon Undead, but display Animate Dead in the link name.
+ - The Various Complements plugin is recommended for automating the linking.
+You can enable Alias support from within the plugin settings.

 ## Repository Navigation